Optimizing for ROC Curves on Class-Imbalanced Data by Training over a Family of Loss Functions: Analysis on the effects of hyperparameters

 \subsection{Variance of results}

-As discussed in ~\cref{sec:setup_loss}, our parameterization of VS loss has three hyperparameters: $\Omega, \gamma$ and $\tau$.
+As discussed in Section~\ref{sec:setup_loss}, our parameterization of VS loss has three hyperparameters: $\Omega, \gamma$ and $\tau$.
+Each of these has theory associated with its effect on training under imbalance. $\Omega$ controls the overall balance between the magnitude of the gradients from the minority and majority class. $\gamma$ was originally proposed to compensate for the difference between the magnitude of the minority-class logits at training and testing time \cite{Ye2020-yj}; however, \citet{kini2021labelimbalanced} showed that it is essential for training beyond zero error and optimizing with $\gamma>0$ is equivalent to a solving Cost-Sensitive Support Vector Machine problem. $\tau$ enforces a larger margin on minority-class samples and has many of its own theoretical properties \cite{cao2019learning}: in particular, it has been shown to counteract some of the negative effects of training with $\gamma>0$ early in training \cite{kini2021labelimbalanced}.
 Although there are intuitive and theoretical rationale for each of these hyperparameters \cite{kini2021labelimbalanced}, it is not clear how sensitive a model's performance is to their values, especially in terms of ROC curves on a binary dataset.

-To understand this better, we trained several models on the same dataset over different combinations of hyperparameter values.
-Specifically, we trained 512 models on the same dataset (CIFAR10 cat vs. dog with $\beta=100$) and varied only their values of $\Omega, \gamma$, and $\tau$. \footnote{We used all unique combinations of $\Omega \in \{$0.5, 0.6, 0.7, 0.8, 0.9, 0.95, 0.99, 0.999$\}$, $\gamma\in\{$0.0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7$\}$, $\tau \in \{$0, 0.5, 1, 1.5, 2, 2.5, 3, 3.5$\}$.}. \cref{fig:baseline_dist} shows that there is a wide variance in the performance of these models.
-Specifically, these models have AUC values which range from 0.58 to 0.76 with a standard deviation of 0.03.
-Additionally, Figure~\ref{fig:melanoma_boxplots} shows that this variance becomes more severe as the imbalance ratio increases. \textbf{This implies that models under severe class imbalance are especially sensitive and variable in their results.}
+To understand this better, we trained several models on the same dataset over different combination of hyperparameter values.
+Specifically, we trained 512 models on the same dataset (CIFAR10 cat vs. dog with $\beta=100$) and varied only their values of $\Omega, \gamma$ and $\tau$. \footnote{We used all unique combinations of $\Omega \in \{$0.5, 0.6, 0.7, 0.8, 0.9, 0.95, 0.99, 0.999$\}$, $\gamma\in\{$0.0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7$\}$, $\tau \in \{$0, 0.5, 1, 1.5, 2, 2.5, 3, 3.5$\}$.} \cref{fig:baseline_dist} shows that there is a wide variance in performance of these models Specifically, these models have AUC values which range from 0.58 to 0.74 with a standard deviation of 0.03.
+Additionally, Figure~\ref{fig:melanoma_boxplots} shows that this variance becomes more severe as the imbalance ratio increases. \textbf{This implies that models trained with the VS loss under severe class imbalance are especially sensitive and variable in their results.}